 Instructional committee: https://youtu.be/BG03MZwxdmA

 Operations committee: https://youtu.be/YLn4pM9u440

-The example of a temporary board committee comes from Union County Public Schools, NC.
-It shows work of Citizens Advisory committee (https://youtu.be/dqrPfJ4-ltY) dedicated to developing a plan of restructuring the school enrollment and educating the community about it.
-This committee was created recently, so the public will be able to follow as the process will be evolving.
-(Twitter: @UCPS_MonroeNC)
+The following example of a temporary board committee comes from Union County Public Schools, NC.
+(Twitter: @UCPS_MonroeNC) It shows the work of the Citizens Advisory Committee (https://youtu.be/dqrPfJ4-ltY) that is dedicated to developing a plan of restructuring the school enrollment and updating the community about the progress.

-While the board committees deal with tasks that are encompassing the entire district, the shared-decision committees are based in schools and deal with specific tasks of those schools.
-Their purpose is to involve parents in shaping the direction of education in particular buildings.
-In New York, the shared-decision committees were established in 1994 by the resolution of the commissioner of education.
+While the board committees deal with tasks that are encompassing the entire district, the shared decision-making committees are based in schools and deal with specific tasks of those schools.
+Their purpose is to engage parents in shaping the learning in particular buildings.
+In New York, the commissioner of education issued the resolution on the shared decision-making committees in 1994.

-Both, the board and shared-decision, committees help the schools and students.
-They attract the community to schools and make the community realize the responsibilities and create the sense of ownership.
-Based on the examples, the leaderships of Wallingford, Palo Alto, and Union County public schools demonstrate they understand their role in the public school system.
+I’ll concentrate on the issue of family-school-community partnership in detail in subsequent posts.
+Both, the board and shared decision-making, committees help the schools and students.
+They attract the community to schools and make the community realize the responsibilities and create a sense of ownership.
+Based on the examples, the leaderships of Wallingford and Union County public schools demonstrate they understand their role in the public school system.
 They make genuine efforts to create tools that entice members of the community to participate in governing their schools.

 Schools are environments for public education and collaboration.
 If you are involved in a well-working board or shared decision-making committee, or know about one, share your experience in the comments.
 They deserve publicity.